-Non-Process Elements (NPE's) in the Recovery Cycle
+Non-Process Elements (NPE's) Removal and Sodium Recovery

 As pulp mills continue to improve spill collection and pulp washing efficiency, removal of non-process elements from the recovery cycle becomes a critical issue.

 Non-process elements, including chloride and potassium from the wood and chemical makeup, accumulate in the recovery cycle, adversely impacting the operation of the boiler.

 - Plugging in the super-heater

 - Corrosion in the recovery boiler